This is a clinical program suitable for clinics, hospitals, and physicians interested in prevention and control of risk factors.

 • improves eating and exercise habits

-• how to manage stress effectively
+• shows how to manage stress effectively

 Implementation is conducted by a multi-disciplinary team of a cardiologist, a psychologist or counselor, nutritionist, an exercise specialist, and a nurse specialist to help organize the program.

 Recognizing that lifestyle behaviors can impact C V health, the Family Health Promotion Manuals are developed with the materials that were shown to be effective in reducing blood pressure, increasing risk factor knowledge, and improving eating and physical activities - a start to prevention of coronary heart disease, hypertension, and diabetes.
 Risk factor profiles are conducted on all members of the family, the cardiac or high risk patient, the spouse and children.
+The program materials can serve as a basis for obesity prevention.

 The main objective is skills development to promote self-confidence---